MechanicalRabbit/NarrativeTest.jl/test/index.md

-# Testing NarrativeTest
+# Test Suite

-## Running the test suite

-We start with loading the module and importing its public API.
+This is the test suite for NarrativeTest.jl.
+We start it with loading the module to import its public API.

     using NarrativeTest

+## Running the tests

 The main entry point of `NarrativeTest` is the function `runtests()`.
 It accepts a list of Markdown files.
 Each file is parsed to extract and run the